 What Is Normal Delivery Time?
 Is Normal Delivery Good for Baby?

 As per the painless normal delivery specialist in Newtown Kolkata a major benefit when it comes to vaginal birth is that the child is exposed to what is known as “beneficial bacteria” in their mother’s birth canal.
 As the baby moves through the birth canal, fluid passes through the baby’s nose and mouth, making its way into the digestive system.
-In a first pregnancy, labor usually lasts 12 to 18 hours on average; subsequent labors are often shorter, averaging 6 to 8 hours.

 Is Normal Delivery Painful?